 - Cohort studies typically observe large groups of individuals, recording their exposure to certain risk factors to find clues as to the possible causes of disease.

-- They are usually prospective studies that gather data going forward, rather than retrospective cohort studies that look at data already collected.
+- They can be prospective studies and gather data going forward, or retrospective cohort studies, which look at data already collected.